 To demonstrate the additionality of the project, EIL have used the equity IRR as a basis to assess the financial attractiveness of the project activity/4/.
-It has been demonstrated that the equity IRR of the project activity without CDM revenues is 11.7% which is lower than the benchmark equity IRR of 16% for independent power producers (IPP) as per KERC order.
-The IRR improves to 16.50 % with CDM revenues.
+It has been demonstrated that the equity IRR of the project activity without CDM revenues is 10.9% which is lower than the benchmark equity IRR of 16% for independent power producers (IPP) as per KERC order.

 A sensitivity analysis has also been performed with $\pm 5\%$ change in PLF.
-With a 5% increase in PLF, the equity IRR becomes 13.9%.
+With a 5% increase in PLF, the equity IRR becomes 12.9%.
 This is also below the chosen benchmark of equity IRR of 16%.